 This post assesses the potential of a strategy of military-economic warfare in an Article V war vs. Russia.
 Such a war must be considered as an urgent practical matter.
 Russia frequently makes (usually ambiguous) threats against its neighbors, especially NATO members on the Baltic Sea.
 NATO has undertaken major actions to reassure its members, as well as nonmember states in the Baltic region, that it is steadfast in support of Article V and is demonstrably capable of responding to its strictures.

-It will be argued that in addition to whatever military measures it may take in response to Russian aggression, NATO should mount a global sea-centered blockade.
+It will be argued that in response to Russian aggression possibly as a first, certainly as an early military measure, NATO should mount a global sea-centered blockade.
 A key point: while blockade here is qualified as “sea-centered,” that is because the objective of military operations would be to deny the enemy the use of the sea.
 The “Joint” military forces of the US and its allies would execute such operations.

 This essay will follow a traditional sequence but will insert a couple of new ideas (knowing there is rarely anything new under the strategy sun) and will address the problem of nuclear escalation.
 Thus, it will lay out its military and politico-military assumptions; then identify the kind of war with Russia that is to be deterred or fought and the kinds of Western responses that are implied; then address the pros and cons of those responses; and finish with remarks on war termination—without which any effort of this kind would be incomplete.

 Our departure point is recognition that the US and its allies in Europe and elsewhere possess global command of the sea—in the sense that today and for the foreseeable future, no nation can use the global commons except at the West’s sufferance.
 Other nations may be capable of using their local waters—perhaps under contested circumstances—but not the world ocean on which international commerce, and much more, depends.